beynar/syncrostate/README.md

 - `getState` returns the state `type State` of the syncronisation.
 - `getYTypes` returns the underlying YObject or YArray.
-- `getTypes` returns the YJS types children of the YObject or YArray.
+- `getYTypes` returns the YJS types children of the YObject or YArray.

 ```ts
 type State {